GluuFederation/docs-ce-prod/docs/source/authn-guide/intro.md

 ## Basic Authentication

-Gluu will default to Basic Authentcation, which is username and password authentication against the local Gluu LDAP.
+Gluu will default to Basic Authentication, which is username and password authentication against the local Gluu LDAP.
 If [LDAP synchronization](../user-management/ldap-sync.md) has been configured, an existing backend LDAP server can be used for authentication.

 Learn how to [configure basic authentication](./basic.md).